wanasit/chrono/README.md

 * The project is rewritten in TypeScript
 * New [Parser](#parser) and [Refiner](#refiner) interface
 * New source code structure.
 All parsers, refiners, and configuration should be under a locale directory (See. `locales/en`)

+Note: [v1.x.x](https://github.com/wanasit/chrono/tree/v1) will still be supported for the time being.

 ## Usage